JackMoriarty/rodinia_3.1_SW/README.md

 Then, the program will be submited to Sunway TaihuLight and wait for execution in queue.

+Besides, we also provide shell script `compile_run.sh`, this script will run all benchmark and save the result in `result.txt`

 ## Generate picture of result

-We provide the python script to generate the result picture, You need to put the result into `source/result.csv`, then run the
+We provide the python script to generate the result picture, You need to put the `result.txt` into `source`, then run the

 script `result_plot.py` in `source` directory, and the result picture will be saved into PDF file `result.pdf`